PinkDiamond1/docs-24/docs/starlark/reference.md

 Note that the `src_path` needs to follow our [paths](#paths-in-starlark) specification.

-## Starlark Standard Libraries

-The following Starlark libraries that ship with the `starlark-go` are included in Kurtosis Starlark by default

-1. The Starlark [time](https://github.com/google/starlark-go/blob/master/lib/time/time.go#L18-L52) is a collection of time-related functions
-2. The Starlark [json](https://github.com/google/starlark-go/blob/master/lib/json/json.go#L28-L74) module allows you `encode`, `decode` and `indent` JSON
-3. The Starlark [proto](https://github.com/google/starlark-go/blob/master/lib/proto/proto.go) module allows you to define and interact with `proto` objects
-4. The Starlark [struct](https://github.com/google/starlark-go/blob/master/starlarkstruct/struct.go) allows you to create `structs` like the one used in [`add_service`](#addservice)

 ### store_file_form_service

 Copy a file or folder from a service container to the Kurtosis filestore for use with `files_artifacts` in [`add_service`](#addservice) mentioned above.
 The syntax looks like